slu-soc5050/Week-03/Commands/Week-03-stataExample/Week-03-stataExample-markdoc.md

 ![fig1](https://raw.githubusercontent.com/slu-soc5050/Week-03/master/Commands/Week-03-stataExample/Plots/fig1.png)

 ### Additional Notes
 After I created this file in Stata, I opened it in Atom and edited it.
+The title of the document was missing, which is something that I will look into for next week.
 There were a couple typos, and I fixed the block code exports so that they conform to Markdown standards (using the triple backticks to wrap the code blocks).
 Finally, I deleted the MarkDoc command that was attached to the end of the file in error.